Review the list of programs available to international students. These are the only programs for which we accept international applications.

 Most of our programs start only in September each year.
-Other than our English for Academic Purposes programs, we do not have a regular January or May intake.
-See Available Cohorts for a list of programs which will start at a different time of year.
+See available cohorts for a list of programs which will start at a different time of year.
 Those programs become full very quickly, so we encourage you to apply as soon as a program on that list is "OPEN".

 Send a complete application:

-If you believe you meet the admission requirements listed, and you can send a complete application before the deadline, submit your application, including:
+If you believe you meet the admission requirements listed, and you can send a complete application, submit your application, including: